 Unfortunately, they may not.
 Our results show that the moral divergence between Democrat and Republican candidates has been increasingly widened since 1980.
 The divergence is mainly from the moral foundations of care (mainly virtue), fairness (mainly virtue), authority (both virtue and vice), and loyalty (mainly virtue).
 The absence of active engagement from sanctity foundation (both virtue and vice) aligns with previous studies (Lewis, 2019).

-(Hjarvard, 2013)
+Our findings align with the development of mediatization.
+With regard to 1980 as a watershed moment, Hjarvard (2013) identified media shifts before and after 1980: from 1920 to 1980, media could be considered the “representation of society’s common interests in the public arena,” while after 1980, the main purpose of media changed to “servicing of audiences, sales to target groups in a differentiated media system” (p.
+26).
+As “an inherently process-oriented” concept (Strömbäck, 2008, p.
+231), mediatization “relates to changes associated with communication media and their development” (Schulz, 2004, p.
+88).
+Therefore, the mediatization process mainly refers to the gradual development of media into a semi-independent social institution during the 1980s, and the integration of media logic into other social institutions such as politics, economy, culture, and so forth (Hjarvard, 2013).
+Accordingly, the mediatization of politics accelerated around the 1980s as a result of the development of media (Kepplinger, 2002), which implies the moral divergence between presidential debaters began to expand around 1980.
+However, our study is limited with the sample size which equals to the population size, especially there are only two series of presidential debates before 1980 – 1960 and 1976.

-The increasingly widened moral divergence manifests the politician’s personalization – politician’s adaption to the mediatization which is a long-term process of social change and far beyond politics.
-Both media and audience have been influenced by mediatization also.
-By examining Canadian presidential debates over 4 decades (1968-2008), Bastien (2018) found that “reports on leaders’ debates have become less factual as journalists have increased the share of analytical and judgmental styles in their stories”, manifesting the mediatization in the institution of media: media are able to follow their own logic versus deeply depending on politics before mediatization (p.
+The increasingly widened moral divergence manifests the politician’s personalization – a major transformative process caused by mediatization.
+Actually, politicians have to abide by the media logic because as a long-term process of social change, the influence of mediatization is far beyond politics, which leaves politicians no choice.
+For example, for presidential debate, media as an institution, has been mediatized.
+By examining Canadian presidential debates over 4 decades (1968-2008), Bastien (2018) found that “reports on leaders’ debates have become less factual as journalists have increased the share of analytical and judgmental styles in their stories,” manifesting the mediatization in the institution of media: media are able to follow their own logic versus deeply depending on politics before mediatization (p.
 1743).
 Another major change caused by mediatization in media is that media have become the main information source of the public (Hjarvard, 2013).
-Media could shape public opinion (Lang & Lang, 2002; Tuchman, 1978) and a number of presidential debate studies found that how media interpret the debate could exert a strong influence on audience’s perception of the candidates (Lowry, Bridges, & Barefield, 1990; McKinnon & Tedesco, 1996; McKinnon, Tedesco, & Kaid, 1993; Steeper, 1978).
+Media could shape public opinions (Lang & Lang, 2002; Tuchman, 1978), and a number of presidential debate studies found that how media interpret the debate could exert a strong influence on audience’s perception of the candidates (Lowry, Bridges, & Barefield, 1990; McKinnon & Tedesco, 1996; McKinnon, Tedesco, & Kaid, 1993; Steeper, 1978).
 Chaffee and Dennis (Chaffee & Dennis, 1979) claimed that the media’s interpretation of the debate is more influential on the electorate than is the debate itself.
 If a politician wants to be heard or known by the electorate, he/she has to rely on the help of media – the main information source of the electorate, and he/she has to abide by the media logic to get the media’s help because of media’s autonomy.